-What’s the difference between a Tacoma Housing Authority apartment and a HOP Voucher?
+What’s the difference between a Tacoma Housing Authority apartment and a Housing Choice Voucher?

 We own apartments throughout Tacoma.
 Some of these include, but are not limited to, homes at Salishan, Bay Terrace, and Wright Street Apartments.
 Some of our apartments are for households with or without children, others are for senior/disabled households.

-The HOP (Housing Opportunity Program) helps low-income households pay the rent each month to private landlords.
-It replaced the Section 8 program.
+The Housing Choice Voucher (HCV) helps low-income households pay the rent each month to private landlords.

 Tacoma Housing Authority (THA) Apartment